Cph4v/QR_code_detection_real_time/README.md

 - **manual_ROI_detection.py**: Script for manually detecting regions of interest (ROIs) in images.
 - **motion_detection.py**: Implements motion detection functionality.
 - **train_all_together.py**: Script to train models or processes required for the application.
+- **Dockerfile**: Docker configuration for deployment on Jetson Nano and potentially the cloud.

 ## Features